p-sto/design_patterns/patterns/11_Bridge/description.md

-Bridge can be used when we are willing to have a (set of) concrete implementation(s) of abstraction using some interface(s) for which different implementation may exists as well.
+Bridge can be used when we are willing to have a (set of) concrete implementation(s) of abstraction using some interface(s) for which different implementations may exists as well.

 ![](bridge.png)

-It's similar to Strategy pattern though Strategy is behavioral pattern and Bridge is Structural.
-While Strategy is used to switch between separate implementations (e.g of algorithm) within some context (abstraction), Bridge allows to change interfaces and abstractions independently.
+Compared to Strategy it allows to change interfaces and abstractions independently while Strategy allows to separate implementations (e.g. of an algorithm).

 ### Example implementation

-Imagine we are designing service gathering builds data from deployment service (e.g. Jenkins, QuickBuild).
-Our abstraction is `Build` class where concrete class represents specific builds types.
-Implementor is `Source` which is inherited by specific source.
+Heaving a service gathering builds from deployment services (Jenkins, QuickBuild), we can implement `Build` which has a `Source` type property (representing implementor).
+`Build` abstraction is loosely coupled with `Source` and these two can change independently.